Kate Cooper

-Kate Cooper (born 1960) is a Professor of History and former head of the History Department at Royal Holloway, University of London, a role to which she was appointed in September 2017 and she stood down in 2019.
-She was previously Professor of Ancient History and Head of the Department of Classics and Ancient History at the University of Manchester, where she taught from 1995.
+Kate Cooper FRHistS (born 1960) is a professor of history and former head of the History Department at Royal Holloway, University of London, a role to which she was appointed in September 2017 and she stood down in 2019.
+She was previously professor of ancient history and head of the Department of Classics and Ancient History at the University of Manchester, where she taught from 1995.

 Early life and education

-Cooper was born in 1960 in Washington, D.C.
+Cooper was born in 1960 in Washington, D.C. to Robbi and Kent Cooper.
 She gained a BA in English Literature from Wesleyan University in 1982, and an M.T.S. in Scripture and Interpretation from Harvard University in 1986.
 She was awarded her doctorate for the thesis 'Concord and Martyrdom: Gender, Community, and the Uses of Christian Perfection in Late Antiquity' from the Department of the Study of Religion, Princeton University, in 1992.
 Her supervisor was Peter Brown.
 She is known by and publishes under the name Kate Cooper.